Django on Windows: Run Celery as a Windows Service

 d:\logs\celery.log will be deleted between runs.

-log sections defines a log file and logging level for the service
+log sections defines a log file and logging level for the service process

 Installing and removing the service